-Sorolla started learning painting at the age of 15.
+The famous Spanish artist started learning painting at the age of 15.
 At the age of 18, he moved to Madrid in search of better opportunities.
 He also studied in Rome, where he learned how to depict the effects of life.

 Masterpiece: Walk on the Beach